top of page

 Show me what flowers you pressed and what you used them in!

-I used my lavender in my goat milk soap recipe: DIY Lavender Goat Milk Soap Bars
+I used my pressed lavender in my goat milk soap recipe: DIY Lavender Goat Milk Soap Bars

 ~DIY With Chelsea